 In My Memory, Tiësto's first solo album, was released in 2001, mixing original compositions and club anthems with more commercial fare.
 The following year found his catalog expanding with the release of the third volume of his hypnotically elegant, Ibiza-influenced, and aptly named mix compilation entitled In Search of Sunrise.
-(He would continue to mix the series until 2010, when he handed over the reins to Richard Durand for its eighth installment.)
+(He would continue to mix the series through the seventh installment.)
 Just Be followed in 2004, as did Parade of the Athletes, which served as the soundtrack to the opening ceremony of the 2004 Olympic Games and recalled the work of Jean Michel Jarre and Giorgio Moroder.
 By the time Elements of Life appeared in 2007, Tiësto had added rock and pop music to his repertoire -- the album earned him his first Grammy nomination, for Best Electronic/Dance Album.